 b) A mix of uses must be provided.
-This may include housing that meets the requirements of Policy DEC1, but must also include the retention or replacement of community use facilities within the site, as well as the creation of new employment opportunities, which could include new small independent retail uses.
+This may include housing that meets the requirements of Policy DEC1, but must also include the creation of new employment opportunities, which could include new small retail uses.

-c) The listed school buildings and other buildings of townscape merit must be retained and refurbished as a key element of development, thereby maintaining their contribution to the special architectural or historic interest of the conservation area.
+c) The listed school buildings and other buildings of townscape merit (Appendix 1) must be retained and refurbished as a key element of development, thereby maintaining their contribution to the special architectural or historic interest of the conservation area.